jonsheppard/custom-climates/docs/implementation-plan.md

 - [x] Implement the collapsible SEO content band for the homepage.
 - [x] Create placeholder pages for all primary navigation links (Equipment, Our Process, etc.).
-- [ ] Add a static US coverage map image.
-- [ ] Implement basic SEO metadata (titles, descriptions) across all pages.
+- [x] Implement basic SEO metadata (titles, descriptions) across all pages.
 - [ ] Generate an XML sitemap for search engines.
 - [ ] Ensure all images are optimized for performance.